SylvainRX/WDMyCloud-MediaSorter/README.md

 As it is, it is a great storing device for your media center (eg : https://kodi.tv/) but it can become a repetitive task to find the right path, in your library, in which to store each newly downloaded TV show episode or movie.
-Although, the My Cloud running under a modified version of Debian so it can be tweaked to suit your needs.
+Although, the My Cloud runs under a modified version of Debian so it can be tweaked to suit our needs.
 So we can add the feature to automatically sort any media files dropped into a given directory to their right path in the library.
 </p>